You know what QR Codes are and how to create a QR Code. You just need a QR Code generator to get the job done.

 These barcodes are used to track the movement of products, packages, and people across the supply chain.

-These barcodes are fast getting replaced by QR Codes due to its multiple advantages.
+These barcodes are fast getting replaced by QR Codes due to their multiple advantages.
 QR Codes were actually first developed for this exact reason by Denso Wave Corporation.

 12. To make gameplay more interactive